 It is easily seen that

 Similar to the combined problem \eqref{FJSOCP}, we consider the combined problem with basic (weak, strong) second-order optimality conditions \eqref{SOCP} where $\Sigma_{\mathrm{SOC}}=\Sigma_{\mathrm{BSOC}}, \Sigma_{\mathrm{WSOC}}, \Sigma_{\mathrm{SSOC}}$, respectively.
 Different from FJSOC, none of BSOC, WSOC, and SSOC is necessary without extra constraint qualifications.
-Thus this reformulation requires the existence of BSOC, WSOC, and SSOC at the optimal solution of the lower level program.
-At least it requires the existence of the KKT condition at the optimal solution of the lower level program (i.e., $M^1(x,y)\neq\emptyset$).
+Thus this reformulation requires that BSOC, WSOC, and SSOC hold at the optimal solution of the lower level program.
+At least it requires that the KKT conditions hold at the { optimal solutions} of the lower level program (i.e., $M^1(y;x)\neq\emptyset$).